Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Vertex representation and standard well-connected graphs

-We will start the proof Theorem \ref{laggr} by showing that an electrical network on a well-connected critical graph \cite{CIM1} defines a point in $\mathrm{LG}(n-1,V').$ This result is simpler to obtain using the specifics of the vertex models for electrical networks on well-connected critical graphs rather than exploiting the technique of bipartite networks.
-Next we will extend the proof for all networks by using the fact from \cite{Kl} that any network is electrical equivalent to a network on a minor of a well-connected graph, where minor is a subgraph of a graph after deletion or contraction some set of edges.
-As we explained in Section \ref{compactification} edge deletion and contraction corresponds to passing to the limit when some of the edge conductivities are approaching zero or infinity, therefore we can use the continuity argument to conclude that all networks define points in $\mathrm{LG}(n-1,V').$

-By the same fashion we can also prove Theorem \ref{nonneglagr}.
-First of all let us prove it for only for electrical networks $e(\Sigma_n, \omega)$ on the standard well-connected critical graphs (see Figure \ref{stgr}).
+First of all let us prove Theorem \ref{laggr} and Theorem \ref{nonneglagr} only for electrical networks $e(\Sigma_n, \omega)$ on the standard well-connected graphs (see Figure \ref{stgr}).
 Consider the electrical network $e(\Sigma_n, \omega).$ Notice that it can be obtained from the empty network $e_{\emptyset} \in E_n$ by the sequence $\{u_{i_j}(t_j)\}$ $j=2, \dots, 2n-1$ of adding spikes and bridges (for example, the electrical network $e(\Sigma_4, \omega)$ can be obtained by these operations as it is shown in Figure \ref{fig:adding}, each electrical networks $e(\Sigma_n, \omega)$ can be obtained by the same way).
 Using Theorem \ref{s-b} we conclude that